Not D&D with an AI.

 Power Takes Shape

 Classes and skills derived from world logic.
-A dying-magic setting gets Remnant Mages; a space western gets Void Navigators.
+A dying-magic setting gets Remnant Mages; a space western gets Anomalies who channel Resonance.

 Geography Unfolds